 Whether it’s the five Great Lakes or 35,000 inland lakes and ponds, our freshwater faces various intruders.
 Invasive species like Asian carp, which experts are trying to keep out of the Great Lakes, threaten to push out native species and wreak havoc on the existing ecosystem.

 Michigan officials are actively working to manage that risk and others, such as pollution from sources like stormwater runoff.
 When rain flows into our waterways, it often brings with it debris, chemicals, animal waste and other pollutants picked up along the way.
 Meanwhile, funding cuts are a persistent risk.

-“A thriving Great Lakes system is vitally important to Michigan’s environment, economy and public health,” says Rachel Coale, outreach coordinator for the Michigan Office of the Great Lakes.
+“A thriving Great Lakes system is vitally important to Michigan’s environment, economy and public health,” says Rachel Coale, the former outreach coordinator for the Michigan Office of the Great Lakes.
 “The Great Lakes are a shared resource, and it’s important for all of us to be good water stewards to ensure that future generations have the same or better quality of life than we have today.”

 Other pollution sources range from improper lawn fertilizer use – excess nutrients spill into drains and breed excess aquatic plant and algae growth in lakes, notes the Michigan State University Extension online — to aging septic systems which, while less common than sewer lines in our region, have been linked to E. coli in rivers.

 Talk to kids about being good freshwater stewards.
 The Friends of the St. Clair River Watershed, which is near Macomb County and offers community education, urges families not to feed animals near water or beaches and to never put anything down storm drains (“only rain in the drain!”).

 Think of hard surfaces too.
 If you wash the car on the driveway or leave dog droppings on the sidewalk, that soap and bacteria winds up in drains, too, notes MSU Extension.
 Commercial car washes and poo bags can help.